Guide to Buying Your First Microscope

 Low power microscopes are essentially used to look at larger objects such as rocks, coins, insects, stamps, rocks, soil, fabric weaves, and the like.

 They are also called “Dissecting” or “Stereo” microscopes.
-Stereo microscopes have dual eye-pieces and have the capability of magnifying specimen 10x to 50x.
+Stereo microscopes have dual eye-pieces and have the capability of magnifying a specimen 10x to 50x.
 In effect, the user can view the object in three-dimensions.

 The Importance Of The Light Source